 Image Source : Bp.Blogspot.Com

-The groundwater level is also increased by artificially recharging methods.
-An artificial pit is created in the ground, filled with sand and pebbles.
-On top of the pit is a chamber made for collection of water, reaching it through pipes form rooftops.
-In another method a well is built in the ground and is covered with concrete covers of appropriate thickness so that people and vehicles could move without restriction on top.
-Rainwater is channelized through pipes into the well.
+One can increase the level of the groundwater by artificial recharging methods.
+To do this, first create an artificial pit in the ground, and fill it with sand and pebbles.
+On top of the pit, make a chamber for collection of water, which will reach through the pipes form rooftops.
+Another way to do this is to build a well in the ground and covering it with concrete covers of appropriate thickness, so that people and vehicles could move without restriction on top.
+Channelize the rainwater through pipes into the well.

 The Merowe dam, also known as Hamdab or Hamadab Dam, under construction on the Nile’s fourth cataract in Sudan, is one of the largest in Africa.
 The 1250 MW hydroelectric station in the project will triple Sudan’s electric power generation.